cysouw/diathesis/text/c12_zuInfinitive.md

 Jäger performed a corpus investigation and found that 77% of all examples used a verb of sensation [@jager2013: 83], like *spüren* 'to feel' [@next a].
 The second largest group with about 16% were verbs of consumption [@jager2013: 161], like *essen* 'to eat' [@next b].
 Various agentive verbs make up a third group of about 6% [@jager2013: 201], like *packen* 'to grasp' [@next c].

-Similar to the previous *kommen + zu‑Infinitiv* construction (see [@sec:zuinfinitive-kommen]), there is always some unexpressed force or agent at work that causes the subject to experience something, even with verbs that do not describe an experience, e.g. [@next c].
+Similar to the previous *kommen+zu‑Infinitiv* construction (see [@sec:zuinfinitive-kommen]), there is always some unexpressed force or agent at work that causes the subject to experience something, even with verbs that do not describe an experience, e.g. [@next c].
 So I propose to call this construction a ~~covertly caused experience~~.

 ::: ex
 - Das hat auch Wiesbaden zu spüren bekommen.^[~~DWDS~~: Die Zeit, 13.03.1958, Nr.
 11.]